ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planning.rst

 Mission Planning
 ================

-This section contains articles about creating missions that will run when the ArduPilot is set to :ref:`AUTO <auto-mode>` mode.
+This section contains articles about creating missions that will run when the vehicle switched to :ref:`AUTO <auto-mode>` mode.

 .. figure:: ../../../images/mp_flight_plan_screen.jpg
   :target: ../_images/mp_flight_plan_screen.jpg